How it works

 The quantitative data you get from multiple choice questions is hugely helpful, since the findings can be generalised beyond your participant group (when you have a statistically valid sample).

-However, it doesn’t tell you the full story.
+However, it doesn’t tell you the full story- especially if you haven’t gone the extra mile to avoid bad customer data.
 For example, it might show you that 70% of customers want their washing machine to be low energy consumption, but it doesn’t tell you if that’s because they’re concerned about the environment or because they’re concerned about their energy bills.
 To find out, you’d have to ask them, and that’s where qualitative research comes in.

 Qualitative based survey questions are ones that allow spontaneous, free-text answers and they’re great for discovering your customers’ motivations.
 Things you can investigate using this method include the reasons consumers buy certain brands, the traits they think are important in a brand, any frustrations they have with products in your category and what might make them consider buying another brand.